Annoyed by bananas? Apples bore to you? Oranges? Berries?

 10. Budhha’s hand

-Citrus medica var sarcodactylis, or the fingered citron, is an odd-shaped variant of citron whose fruit is split into finger-like segments, similar to those seen on Buddha depictions.
+Citrus medica var sarcodactylis, or the fingered citron, is an odd-shaped variant of citron whose fruit is split into finger-like segments, similar to those seen in Buddha depictions.

 Origin-

-Citron is usually attributed home to the Far East, possibly northeastern India or China, where most citrus fruits are domesticated.
+Citron is believed to have originated in the Far East, possibly northeastern India or China, where most citrus fruits are domesticated.

 Taste-